Seirdy/seirdy.one/content/about/uses.md

 : These perform static compression at max settings[^4] for all static content.
 Reduces payload size and saves server CPU resources.

 rsync
-: Transfers files to the server
+: Transfers modified files to the server with transparent zstd compression.

 [builds.sr.ht](https://builds.sr.ht/)
-: <abbr title="Continuous Integration/Continuous Delivery">CI/CD</abbr> service that has nice features.
+: <abbr title="Continuous Integration/Continuous Delivery">CI/CD</abbr> service.
 Production site builds occur in an Alpine VM on builds.sr.ht.
 Features I like include letting me ssh into failed builds, having an accessible Web UI, and not requiring any JavaScript.
+I bring most of my own binaries and use portable Makefiles and shell-scripts, so I could easily migrate to another offering if necessary.

 ### Test the website

 I don't run these utilities every push; they're too heavy for that.
 I do run them often, though.

 I run these tools locally, on every applicable file.
-A full run takes under <time datetime="PT2M">2 minutes</time>.
+A full run takes under <time datetime="PT6M">6 minutes</time> on my modest dual-core notebook.

 [Nu HTML Checker](https://validator.github.io/validator/)